 To create a new container, click the “+ Container” button.

-Once you’re in the container you want to upload your data to, click the upload icon to upload a single file.
-You can also use the “Multiple” option to upload multiple files, or the “Large Object” button to upload larger files (recommended for files up to 5GB).
+Once you’re in the container you want to upload your data to, click “Upload” to upload files or a directory.
+You can also use the “Large Object” button to upload larger files (recommended for files up to 5GB).

 Any container can be set as “public” by clicking a container, then clicking the “Public Access” checkbox, or by setting the container as public when it is first created.
 This will generate a URL that you can share with other users, and they will be able to view all objects within that container.

 By default however, the OLRC is IP-restricted.
 This means that public URLs can only be accessed by someone in a subscriber IP range.
 One exception to this is your project called “public”, which Scholars Portal has set up for all subscribers.

 In the “public” project, a container that has been set as public will have a pre-defined URL that can be shared with anyone and has no IP restrictions.
 These URLs can also be used in other applications, such as to embed a link to an image or video hosted in the OLRC.

 So for a domain called “scholarsportal”, a container called “images”, and a file called “test.png”, the URL would be: